 Koh Samui has about 40,000 inhabitants, mostly working in tourism or still in coconut farming.
 The more than 1 million coconut palm trees dominate the image of Samui and make island vacationers enjoy it right from the time of arrival.

 The fastest way to get there is by plane.
-Bangkok Air and Thai Air fly from 2200 baht (per flight) several times daily from Bangkok.
+Bangkok Air and Thai Air fly from 2200 baht (per flight) several times daily from Bangkok Suvarnabhumi.
 Early booking is advisable.
-The pretty little airport (the new one is still small and quaint) gives already the first impression of the Palm Island.
-From there well organized minibusses do the transportation to the hotel targets for 150 to 250 baht.
+The pretty little airport (the new one is still small and quaint) gives already the first impression of the palm island.
+From there well organized minibuses do the transportation to the hotel targets for 150 to 250 baht.
 With the opening of the new airport building, the cramped chaos of the old arrival system has disappeared.
 Taxis may no longer simply pick up and charge guests by first come first serve.
 The assignment to mini-buses is organized directly in the arrival building.

-Traveling by boat, you can arrive on Smui coming from Koh Phangan or Suratthani mainland.
-From Ko Phangan (Ko Tao) several speedboats arrive several times a day at the piers of the northern beaches Bophut, Maenam and Big Buddha.
+Traveling by boat from Koh Phangan or Suratthani mainland, arrival on Samui is either at Maenam beach or Big Buddha or Lipa at the west coast.
+From Koh Phangan (Koh Tao) speedboats arrive several times a day at the piers of the northern beaches Bophut, Maenam and Big Buddha.
 From Suratthani car ferries go to Nathon and Lipa Noi (leaving from Don Sak, about 1 hour by bus from Suratthani town).
 Ferry tickets to Phangan, Tao or Suratthani can be bought in any ticket shop or hotel at any time, but you should ask about when and where exactly the ferry or boat will leave and how to get there before departure.
-We recommend to buy a ticket for the trip with the catamaran Lomprayah.
-From / to Ko Phangan for 250 baht in 30 minutes, according to Ko Tao for 550 baht in 1.5 hours twice a day (schedule).
-Lompraya also runs its own buses to / from Bangkok (Khaosan Road).
+We recommend to buy a ticket for the trip with the Lomprayah catamaran.
+Lomprayah also runs its own buses to / from Bangkok (Khaosan Road).

-Bangkokair offers daily flights from Koh Samui to Utapao (Pattaya).
-This makes island hopping in the Gulf of Thailand more easy.
+Bangkokair offers daily flights from Utapao (Pattaya) to Samui.
+This makes island hopping in the Gulf of Thailand easy.